All Episodes

 Trump does not have a good chance of getting that into the federal system.

-So that means if if Trump's lawyers cannot get their appeal into the federal system, New York State, a corrupt state, is never going to reverse the fine, in my opinion.
+So that means if Trump's lawyers cannot get their appeal into the federal system, New York State, a corrupt state, is never going to reverse the fine, in my opinion.

-But that means that any state can destroy any single American citizen by bringing cases against them, and then if found guilty in a civil proceeding, say, hey, you owe the state a billion dollars.
+And then if found guilty in a civil proceeding, say, hey, you owe the state a billion dollars.

-I mean, that is is unbeliev that's what Putin does.
+I mean, that is unbelievable.

-We continue now.
+All right, we continue now.

 All things simple man Bill O'Reilly is with us.